React Component

 - useEffect: The

-hook is used to perform side effects in functional components.
+useEffecthook is used to perform side effects in functional components.
 It runs after every render and can be used for data fetching, subscriptions, and DOM manipulations.- Example:

-useEffect(() => { const timer = setInterval(() => setCount(c => c + 1), 1000); return () => clearInterval(timer); // Cleanup }, []);
+useEffect(() => { const timer = setInterval(() => setCount(c => c + 1), 1000); return () => clearInterval(timer); // Cleanup }, []);- The empty dependency array

-ensures that the effect runs only once after the initial render. - You can clean up side effects using the return function inside useEffect.
+[]ensures that the effect runs only once after the initial render. - You can clean up side effects using the return function inside useEffect.

 - If you want the effect to run whenever a specific value changes, include that value in the dependency array.